-Admission via LEEP requires applicants to meet the same admission criteria per degree or program.
+Admission to Leep requires applicants to meet the same admission criteria per degree or program.

-LEEP students pay full tuition charges at the in-state or out-of-state rates, depending on where they reside.
-Tuition for students in the LEEP program is charged per credit hour.
-Detailed information about tuition and cost can be found on the OCE website.
+Leep students pay full tuition charges at the in-state or out-of-state rates, depending on where they reside.
+Tuition for students in the Leep program is charged per credit hour.
+Detailed information about tuition and cost can be found on the CITL website.

-Students budget for books and supplies, technology upgrades, transportation for campus trips, housing during campus trips, and Internet access.
+Students budget for books and supplies, technology upgrades, transportation and housing for Leep Welcome Weekend, and Internet access.
 Students are eligible for financial aid such as loans but not for graduate assistantships, which require on-campus residency.